sterrasec/apk-interceptor/README.md

-About **Send Test Deeplink**: it always sends `<scheme>://test?<your params>` with a fixed `test` host, so it is meant for confirming that apk-interceptor receives and logs the scheme — not for driving the assessed app's specific deeplink routes.
+About **Send Test Deeplink**: it always sends `<scheme>://test?<your params>` with a fixed `test` host, so it is meant for confirming that apk-interceptor receives and logs the scheme, not for driving the assessed app's specific deeplink routes.
 To send a crafted deeplink that matches the assessed app's required host or path, use the Sender tab's **Implicit Deeplink** mode instead.